catherinetran04/vacuum_ai_agents/README.md

 ```

 ## Model Based Vacuum Agent
-• Run the ModelBasedVacuumAgent in the TrivialVacuumEnvironment for 15 steps.
+• Here we run the ModelBasedVacuumAgent in the TrivialVacuumEnvironment for 15 steps and
-Use the TraceAgent class to print out its perceptions and actions at each time step.
+use the TraceAgent class to print out its perceptions and actions at each time step.
+Following that,
-Return the environment status.
+we can return the environment status:
 ```
 <Agent> perceives ((1, 0), 'Dirty') and does Suck
 <Agent> perceives ((1, 0), 'Clean') and does Left